Dudukun/alx-higher_level_programming/0x03-python-data_structures/README.md

-a function that returns a tuple with the length of a string and its first character.
+a function that deletes the item at a specific position in a list